+The Phyto-sanitary Department of the Ministry of Agriculture is the only authority that can grant import authorizations under certain conditions to conduct scientific and research activities in biotechnology.

 - b.
-APPROVALS: The Phyto-sanitary Department of the Ministry of Agriculture is the only authority that can grant import authorizations under certain conditions to conduct scientific and research activities in biotechnology.
-No biotechnology authorizations have been provided to date.
+APPROVALS: No biotechnology authorizations have been provided to date.

 - c.
 STACKED EVENT APPROVALS: N/A

 - d.
 FIELD TESTING: N/A

 - e.
 INNOVATIVE BIOTECHNOLOGIES: N/A

 - f.
 COEXISTENCE: N/A

 - g.
 LABELING: The Ministry of Commerce, which has authority for quality control and fraud prevention, regulates labeling and laboratory inspection.
+Currently, there are no active laws directing the labeling of plant products derived from biotechnology.

 - h.
 MONITORING AND TESTING: N/A.

 - i.
 LOW LEVEL PRESENCE (LLP) POLICY: N/A

 - j.
 ADDITIONAL REGULATORY REQUIREMENTS: N/A

 - k.
 INTELLECTUAL PROPERTY RIGHTS (IPR): N/A

-- 1. CARTAGENA PROTOCOL RATIFICATION: Algeria signed the Cartagena Protocol in May 2000 and ratified it in June 2004.
+- l.
+CARTAGENA PROTOCOL RATIFICATION: Algeria signed the Cartagena Protocol in May 2000 and ratified it in June 2004.
 Algeria was represented at the Intergovernmental Committee for the Cartagena Protocol (ICCP) and the Conference of the Parties meetings of the Protocol (COP-MOP 1, Kuala Lumpur, February 2003; COP-MOP 2, Montreal, May 2005).

 - m.
-INTERNATIONAL TREATIES/FORA: Algeria has ratified the Convention on Biological Diversity, the UN Framework Convention on Climate Change.
+INTERNATIONAL TREATIES/FORUMS: Algeria has ratified the Convention on Biological Diversity, the UN Framework Convention on Climate Change.
 Algeria is member of IPPC, OIE, FAO and Codex.
+FAS Algiers is not aware of any discussions related to GE plants with these international organizations.

 - n.
 RELATED ISSUES: N/A